Central America and the Caribbean

 Due to the rainy season in the summer months and an increased probability of hurricanes, the best time to travel is in winter (end of November to May).

-This type of travel not only involves little effort and offers the opportunity to visit exotic destinations practically from your own living room, it also minimizes the risk of illness that travel countries can bring with them.
+This type of travel involves little effort and offers the opportunity to visit exotic destinations practically from your own living room.
+It also minimizes the risk of illness that travel countries can bring with them.